andydunstall/piko/README.md

 their established connections.

 Piko has two key design goals:
-* Built to serve production traffic by running as a cluster of nodes fault tolerance, horizontal scaling and zero-downtime deployments
+* Built to serve production traffic by running as a cluster of nodes for fault tolerance, horizontal scaling and zero-downtime deployments
 * Simple to host behind a HTTP(S) load balancer on Kubernetes